Machine Learning Systems: A Survey from a Data-Oriented Perspective: Data-Oriented Architectures and ML Challenges

-The simplest way to deliver a shared data model (Principle~\ref{sec:datafirst}) would seem to be to centralise it, but in practice scalability requirements mean that in DOA we \textbf{prioritise decentralisation}.
+The simplest way to deliver a shared data model (Principle~\ref{sec:datafirst}) would seem to be to centralise it, but, in practice, scalability, resource constraints, low latency, and security requirements mean that in DOA we \textbf{prioritise decentralisation}~\cite{vorhemus2017data, Kleppmann2019localfirst}.
 Such decentralisation should be logical and physical.
-Logical decentralisation enables organisations to scale when developing data-driven software as different development teams focus on smaller systems' components (i.e., separation of concerns).
-Physical decentralisation enables the deployment of ML models in constrained environments where there is no access to expensive computational resources.
-Data-driven systems components should be deployed as decentralised \textit{entities that store data chunks} of the shared information model described in the previous principle.
-These entities first perform their operations with their local resources (i.e. \textit{local first}).
-If local resources (i.e., data, computing time, or storage) are not enough, entities have the ability to connect temporally with other participants to share resources.
+Logical decentralisation enables organisations to scale when developing ML-based systems, as different development teams focus on smaller systems' components.
+Logical decentralisation is a way to achieve a clear separation of concerns, avoid central bottlenecks in the computational process, and increase flexibility in system development.
+Physical decentralisation enables the deployment of ML models in constrained environments without expensive computational resources and improves privacy and ownership of data~\cite{Kleppmann2019localfirst}.
+Practitioners should deploy components of ML-based systems as decentralised \textit{entities that store data chunks} of the shared information model described in the previous principle.
+These entities first perform their operations with their local resources (i.e. \textit{local first},~\cite{Kleppmann2019localfirst}).
+If local resources (i.e., data, computing time, or storage) are insufficient, entities can connect temporarily with other participants to share resources.
 Entities first scan their local environment for potential resources they need.
 They prioritise interactions with nodes in the close vicinity to share or ask for data and computing resources (i.e., \textit{peer-to-peer first}).
-Cloud servers are used as fallback mechanisms~\cite{vorhemus2017data}.
-This principle enables system's data replication by design as different entities can store the same data chunk.
+Centralised servers are fallback mechanisms~\cite{vorhemus2017data}.
+This principle facilitates data management, enabling the system's data replication by design because different entities can store the same data chunk.
 Such replication provides data availability because if one entity fails, its information is not lost.
-Similarly, replication provides scalability as different entities can respond to concurrent data requests.
-Prioritising decentralisation also alleviates the high demand for resources of ML algorithms as data-driven systems can perform their data-related tasks (e.g., ML models training) in data sets that are partitioned by design.
-In addition, decentralisation creates a flexible ecosystem where resources from different devices can be used on-demand.
-This DOA principle advocates for a more sustainable approach that prioritises the computational power available in everyday devices over the expensive cloud resources.
-It is important to note that despite such prioritisation, there are environments where cloud resources are available and they are the best option to build systems on top of.
-For example, large corporations whose information systems rely on strong cloud-based backbones.
-In such cases, fully-decentralised architectures can not be considered.
-However, data replication, partitioned data sets, and flexible resource management are DOA-enabled properties that can still benefit even partial decentralisation of ML-based systems in the cloud.
+Similarly, replication provides scalability as different entities can respond to concurrent data requests~\cite{vorhemus2017data}.
+Prioritised decentralisation also alleviates the high demand for resources of ML-based systems and reduces the inference latency.
+ML-based systems can perform their data-related tasks (e.g., ML model training) in smaller data sets partitioned by design, and trained models deployed closer to end users to provide faster responses~\cite{cabrera2021rl}.
+In addition, decentralisation creates a flexible ecosystem where we can use resources from different devices on demand.
+This DOA principle advocates for a more sustainable and democratic approach that prioritises the computational power available in everyday devices over expensive cloud resources.
+It is important to note that logical or physical decentralisation is not always necessary.
+For example, there is no need to perform local first computations when centralised computational resources are available.
+However, data replication, partitioned data sets, and flexible resource management are DOA-enabled properties that can still benefit even partial decentralisation of ML-based systems.